Prevention strategies for businesses, restaurants, and organizations

 Read more about the CDC’s guidance event planning and COVID-19 safety.

-A word about HIPAA: HIPAA ensures a patient’s health information is properly protected while allowing the flow of health information.
-HIPAA applies only to covered entities (healthcare providers, healthcare plans) that conduct or engage in certain electronic transactions.
-Most event organizers would not fall into the category of a covered entity as defined under the statute and so HIPAA would not apply to most event organizers attempting to verify an individual’s vaccination status.
+Asking about vaccination status is not a violation of HIPAA, which ensures a patient’s health information is properly protected.
+HIPAA applies only to covered entities (healthcare providers, healthcare plans) conducting certain electronic transactions.
+Most establishments would not fall into the category of a covered entity as defined under the statute.
 Read more guidance from the CDC about HIPAA.
 If you have questions about privacy laws that could potentially be applicable to vaccination verification activities, consult with legal counsel prior to taking such actions.

 - Text COVIDPHL to 888-777 to receive updates to your phone.